-1. Appeal of the decision of the CFO.
-Director of Procurement and Materials Management:
+1. Appeal of the decision of the Director of Procurement and Materials Management:

-A protester dissatisfied with the final written decision of the CFOProcurement and Materials Management Director may appeal that decision to the District's General Manager (GM) no later than five (5) business days following receipt of the Director's decision.
-The GM will not consider new grounds or evidence which could reasonably have been included in the original protest submission.
-The GM General Manager will review the protest and the Director of Procurement and Materials Manager's decision and the CFO's decision and issue a written response within ten (10) calendar days following the District's receipt of the appeal.
-The General Manager may, in at his or her sole discretion, affirm the CFO's Director's decision or issue an alternate determination.
+A protester dissatisfied with the final written decision of the Procurement and Materials Management Director may appeal that decision to the District's General Manager no later than five (5) business days following receipt of the Director's decision.
+The General Manager will review the protest and the Director of Procurement Materials Manager's decision and issue a written response within ten (10) calendar days following the District's receipt of the appeal.
+The General Manager may, in his or her sole discretion, affirm the Director's decision or issue an alternate determination.